 Do you ever encourage tourists to take a trip outside of the metropolis?

 I have advised that to people many times.
-A great example of that is taking a trip to Kutná hora.
-Tourists come up to booths in the center and buy a trip for 1,200 crowns instead of coming to the Main Train Station, buying a ticket and enjoying the trip for a tiny bit of the price.
+A great example of that is taking a trip to Kutná Hora.
+Tourists come up to booths in the centre and buy a trip for 1,200 crowns instead of coming to the Main Train Station, buying a ticket and enjoying the trip for a tiny bit of the price.
 My friend and I have taken a similar trip for 30 euros, including the entrance fees and food.

 I think that the ban and ugly signs did Prague more harm than operating similar electric vehicles did before altogether.
-Before, they had a speed limit and were supposed to follow rules, but I never saw a police officer or a guard give anyone a ticket or a warning.
+Before, they had a speed limit and were supposed to follow the rules, but I never saw a police officer or a guard give anyone a ticket or a warning.
 Blanket bans and signs – that is the solution the city chose to fix the problem.